kekyo/async-primitives/README.md

 const waiter1 = signal.wait();
 const waiter2 = signal.wait();

-// Set the signal - all waiters will resolve signal.set();
+// Raise the signal - all waiters will resolve signal.raise();

 await Promise.all([waiter1, waiter2]);
 console.log('All waiters resolved');

-// Reset the signal for reuse
+// Drop the signal for reuse
-signal.reset();
+signal.drop();

 // Wait with AbortSignal support const controller = new AbortController();